Palashio/libra/info/Reference Manual.md

 libra.dimensionality_PCA(instruction, dataset, target="", y="", n_components=10)
 ```

-Generates/stores with base object an encoding mask of form list ```[int/long, int/long, int/long]``` based on frequency of distinct characters used for sequence to sequence pre-training for natural language generation

-Parameters -- instruction_label: `str`

-Acquires a string based of the instruction sent to encode in the form of a mask

-Returns -- mask: `[int/long, int/long, int/long]`

-Outputs an list of encoded numerical representation of the instruction text recieved

 ### dimensionality_ICA ###

 ``` python
 libra.dimensionality_ICA(instruction, dataset, target="", y="")
 ```

-Generates/stores with base object an encoding mask of form list ```[int/long, int/long, int/long]``` based on frequency of distinct characters used for sequence to sequence pre-training for natural language generation

-Parameters -- instruction_label: `str`

-Acquires a string based of the instruction sent to encode in the form of a mask

-Returns -- mask: `[int/long, int/long, int/long]`

-Outputs an list of encoded numerical representation of the instruction text recieved

 ### get_last_file ###

 ``` python
 libra.get_last_file()
 ```

-Generates/stores with base object an encoding mask of form list ```[int/long, int/long, int/long]``` based on frequency of distinct characters used for sequence to sequence pre-training for natural language generation

-Parameters -- instruction_label: `str`

-Acquires a string based of the instruction sent to encode in the form of a mask

-Returns -- mask: `[int/long, int/long, int/long]`

-Outputs an list of encoded numerical representation of the instruction text recieved

 ***